davidjfk/016_Superpy/readme_files/README_USAGE_GUIDE.md

     ```
     <br/>

-    Before diving into the workflows, plz read the following.
+    Before diving into the use cases, please read the following.
     An argparse argument with date value can be entered in format YYYY-MM-DD: e.g.
     2029-02-14, or as a word (exhaustive list): today, tomorrow, overmorrow, yesterday,
     next_monday (...) next_sunday.